vlondon/awesome-swiftui/README.md

 * [How to use Instruments to profile your SwiftUI code and identify slow layouts](https://www.hackingwithswift.com/quick-start/swiftui/how-to-use-instruments-to-profile-your-swiftui-code-and-identify-slow-layouts) by Paul Hudson

 ### Other
+* [Curated list of questions and answers about SwiftUI](https://goshdarnswiftui.com/) by Gosh Darn SwiftUI
 * [Answers to the most common questions about SwiftUI](https://wwdcbysundell.com/2019/swiftui-common-questions/) by John Sundell
 * [A first look at SwiftUI: Apple’s declarative new UI framework](https://wwdcbysundell.com/2019/swiftui-first-look/) by John Sundell
 * [Shifting paradigms in Swift](https://www.swiftbysundell.com/posts/shifting-paradigms-in-swift) by John Sundell